api gateway as a service · open beta

 Rate limiting per key

-Requests are counted at the gateway, so a runaway script or a leaked key cannot flood your API.
-1000 requests a day on the free plan.
+Counted at the gateway, so a leaked key or runaway script cannot flood your API.

 http-logger